pierrejdlf/cdlm/README.md

 ### Workflow

 * crawl using scrapy
-* cleaning, keeping only subway line
+* cleaning, keeping only subway lines
 * merging with stations coordinates
 * adjusting amount of each station based on annual traffic
 * building 4 corpus based on sex